arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What are the disadvantages of the Publish-Subscribe pattern at scale?
 * When would you apply horizontal scaling and when vertical scaling?
 * When is a cache not useful or even dangerous?
+* What's new in CPUs since the 80s, and how does it affect programming?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>
 * What's Two Factor Authentication?
 How would you implement it in an existing web application?